-Current position and employer: Consultant in the Advisory Team of the Senior Vice President - the World Bank Group
+Current position and employer: Consultant - the World Bank Group

 Hometown: Cairo, Egypt